UBC-MDS/prairielearn-migration-autotest/README.md

    - You can disable some functions, for example, `max <- function(){NULL}`
 4. Append one of the following to the solution file to tell PrairieLearn what to autograde
    - `# AUTOTEST <variable_name>` or `# AUTOTEST <function_name(value)>`
-5. If needed, we can define additional variable by
+5. If needed, we can define additional variable by the line
    - `# TESTSETUP <additional_variables>`
+5. If needed, we can handle error by adding the line
+   - `# EXPECT-ERROR <call_a_function>`

 ###### Example
 > Add `# SOLUTION` to indicate the solution.
 Add a line starting with `# AUTOTEST ` to indicate the variable to test.
 For example,